maximdeclercq/vtk-hackathon-2021/readme.md

 There are 2 methods you need to implement: `start_requests` and `parse_function`.
 The `start_requests` function is the entry point of your scraper: here you generate a set of urls to start visiting, and for each url, the callback function that will be called with the result.
 In that callback function (in this case `parse_function`, you can have multiple ones and name them however you like), you extract the information from the response and yield it as a dictionary.

 Look in the [Scrapy tutorial part about data extracting](https://docs.scrapy.org/en/latest/intro/tutorial.html#extracting-data) for how to get the elements you need.
-Start with a basic implementation in your parsing method and make sure you can reach all the hotels before getting lost in extracting the info from each hotel; due to some anti-bot measures, you won't be able to get everything at first. **Start with the hotels from Amsterdam.**
+Start with a basic implementation in your parsing method and make sure you can reach all the hotels before getting lost in extracting the info from each hotel; due to some anti-bot measures, you won't be able to get everything at first. **Start with the hotels from Amsterdam.** Once Amsterdam works, see the part 2.a.3 for adding data for others.

 To investigate how to extract the necessary elements from the website responses, start by yielding (one or) some hardcoded urls in `start_requests`.
 The Scrapy docs then mention the [Scrapy shell](https://docs.scrapy.org/en/latest/topics/shell.html#topics-shell) which you can use to interactively inspect a response.
 You can also use [Ipdb](https://pypi.org/project/ipdb/), which opens an interactive ipython shell where you want to debug something; add this line as the first one in your function.